StarKRE22/Atomic/Docs/BestPractices/OverrideEntityFactoriesWithBakers.md

-# 📌 Overriding EntityFactories With EntityBakers
+# 📌 Overriding EntityFactories with EntityBakers

 ---